tp02ga/poker-night/CI-CD-README.md

 - `ECS_TASK_FAMILY`: The family name of your ECS task definition

 These variables are defined in the workflow file and can be customized as needed.

+## Deployment Approach

+This pipeline uses a simplified deployment approach:

+1. It builds and pushes a new Docker image to ECR with both the commit SHA and 'latest' tags
+2. It forces a new deployment of the ECS service, which will use the existing task definition
+3. The ECS service is configured to automatically pull the 'latest' image when deploying

+This approach relies on your ECS service being configured to use the 'latest' tag for the container image.

 ## Manual Deployment